edgedb/edgedb/doc/ref/schema/architecture.rst

 * link properties derive from ``std::link_property``
 * constraints derive from ``std::constraint``

-Each element can specify its parents with the ``extends`` field in the schema.
+Each element can specify its parents with the ``extending`` field in the schema.